 Is it better to consolidate my bills with a second (or third) mortgage instead of filing bankruptcy?

 This mortgage is also known as home equity loan.
 Robbing Peter to pay Paul generally results in the inevitable, which is filing bankruptcy.
 This may initially sound appealing but you must keep in mind that in the process you will be losing some of your homestead protection in order to save your credit.
 Before closing on a home equity loan it would be wise to consult with a bankruptcy attorney and discuss the Texas Exemptions.
 I WOULD ALWAYS ADVISE AGAINST OBTAINING A HOME LOAN TO PAY CREDIT CARDS IN TEXAS.
-PLEASE CALL ME ON MY DIRECT LINE AT (832) 485-1375, IF YOU ARE CONSIDERING TAKING OUT A HOME LOAN TO PAY CREDIT CARDS.
+PLEASE CALL ME AT (713) 974-8099, IF YOU ARE CONSIDERING TAKING OUT A HOME LOAN TO PAY CREDIT CARDS.

 Should I borrow on my retirement account to pay my creditors?

 Qualified retirement accounts are exempted in a bankruptcy.
 Therefore, to borrow against it to pay otherwise dischargeable debts may not be in your best interest.
 The non-payment of the loan is treated as an early withdrawal which can result in tax penalties.
 Like taking a mortgage on your house to pay bills, loans on your retirement account is not recommended because the creditors that could have been discharged in a bankruptcy are been paid and the debtor has to either repay the loan or take the tax consequences.
 AGAIN PLEASE CALL ME AT (713) 974-8099 BEFORE YOU TAKE THE LOAN.

 How will bankruptcy affect my credit?